-The Commissioner has seen a proliferation of health care sharing ministries (HCSM) operating in Washington.
-HCSMs are not health insurance.
-They are a form of health coverage not subject to the consumer protections of the ACA.
-HCSMs are members who pledge to follow a standard set of religious or ethical beliefs and contribute - typically monthly - a payment to help cover the qualifying medical expenses of other members.
-An HCSM will then either match paying members with those with health care cost needs or pool all the monthly shares and administer payments to members directly.
-The Commissioner is a leader in the nation ensuring, that all sharing ministries in Washington are acting lawfully, with full transparency regarding their function and obligations to members.
+The Commissioner has seen a proliferation of health care sharing ministries (HCSM) operating in Washington in the last decade.
+HCSMs are not health insurance and do not provide consumer protections codified in the ACA.
+HCSMs are comprised of members who pledge to follow a standard set of religious or ethical beliefs and provide a payment - typically monthly - to help cover the qualifying medical expenses of other members.
+An HCSM will then either match funds of paying members with those whose health care cost needs are presented for payment, or pool all the monthly shares and administer payments to members directly.
+The Commissioner is a leader in the nation ensuring that all sharing ministries in Washington are acting lawfully, with full transparency regarding their function and obligations to members.
+Education to consumers considering HCSMs is ongoing.